graz-sh/graz/docs/docs/hooks/useCheckKeplr.md

 # useCheckKeplr

-hook which returns boolean whether Keplr Wallet is supported
+hook which returns a boolean describing whether Keplr Wallet is supported

 #### Usage